caxy/code-review/README.md

 # Code Contributions and Review

-This is Dimagi's code review philosophy.
+This is Caxy's code review philosophy.

 ## Goals